h2oai/tutorials/H2O LLM Studio/get-started-with-aquarium/get-started-with-aquarium.md

  - LLM Studio URL
  - End Lab

 3\.
 Once the Lab has started, an LLM Studio URL will appear at the bottom of the page.
-Click on that URL; this will take you to the H2O.ai Driverless AI Datasets Page.
+Click on that URL; this will take you to the H2O.ai LLM Studio Home Page.

 ![llm-studio-home-page](assets/llm-studio-home-page.jpg)